 Kelly states, “I don’t think a lot of people this day and age dislike black people.
 I mean I think we’ve kind of moved on from that.
 So, to go on television and say that, I think it’s tacky, I think it’s very low rent.”

 It never ceases to amaze me when a White person has an opinion on racism.
-She probably doesn’t have any close relationships with anyone of color, so how in the hell would she know what Black people or any other ethnic group has had to or is currently dealing with.
+She probably doesn’t have any close relationships with anyone of color, let alone someone Black and if she does they’re probably in the sunken place (see Get Out) so how in the hell would she know what Black people or any other ethnic group has had to or is currently dealing with.

 Okay, yes she has one “negative” that affirmative action would rescue her from, she’s a woman, but she’s also stupid.

 Note: I won’t be sitting by the phone.
 I know better.
 When I’m dead my daughter and her children will be dealing with racism in some form.
-As long as racist people procreate there will be racism on planet earth!
+As long as racist people procreate and there’s a system that supports their brand of ignorance and hate there will be racism on planet earth!

 So Black?
 Say What!

-I’m just a poor Black woman who is also a single mother.
-So stereotypical.
-Who am I to change them?
+But hey, I’m just a poor Black woman who is also a single mother.
+I’m so stereotypical.